Find Affordable College Courses

 116 Yearly Graduations

-California State University - Long Beach is the 12th most popular school in the nation for students seeking a master's degree in parks and rec.
+California State University - Long Beach is the 12th most popular school in the nation for students seeking a master's degree in parks & rec.
 Roughly 40,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
-During the 2020-2021 academic year, 116 people received their master's degree in parks and rec from CSULB.
-Around 58% of these students were from an underrepresented racial-ethnic group, and 41% were women.
+During the most recent year for which we have data, 116 people received their master's degree in parks & rec from CSULB.
+About 36% of this group were women, and 64% were students from an underrepresented racial-ethnic group.
+California State University - Long Beach parks & rec graduates who receive their master's degree go on to jobs earning a median salary of $44,749.

 #13